TypicalFunktion/MMM-WallpaperColorExtractor/README.md

 - If colors aren't changing, make sure your CSS is using the variable specified in `targetVariable`
 - Check the browser console and server logs for any errors
 - Verify that the wallpaper path is correctly detected by checking the logs
+- If the module can't find your wallpaper directory automatically, specify it manually in the config

+See [INSTALLATION.md](INSTALLATION.md) for more detailed troubleshooting.

 ## Compatibility